Closed-loop convergence for mean field games with common noise: Main results

 \item[(A.4)] The distribution $\lambda$ belongs to $\P^{p'}(\R^d)$, and either $0< p\leq p \vee 2 < p'$ or $p'=p=0$. \item[(A.5)] For each $(t,x,m) \in [0,T] \times \R^d \times \P^p(\R^d)$, the following set is convex:

 \end{enumerate} \end{assumption} The most unfortunate of these assumptions is the compactness of $A$, which we were unable to generalize; see Remark \ref{re:possible_extensions} for discussion.
 The convexity assumption (\ref{assumption:A}.5) holds, for instance, if $b=b(t,x,m,a)$ is affine in $a$ and $f=f(t,x,m,a)$ concave in $a$, for each $(t,x,m)$.
 As a particular case, this assumption also covers the \emph{relaxed control setup}, where $A = \P(\widetilde A)$ for some compact metric space $\widetilde A$, and $(b,f)$ are of the form $(b,f)(t,x,m,a) = \int_{\widetilde A}(b,f)(t,x,m,\widetilde a)\,a(d\widetilde a)$.
-In particular, Assumption (\ref{assumption:A}.5) can be dropped at the price of stating our main results in terms of relaxed controls.
+In particular, Assumption (\ref{assumption:A}.5) can be dropped at the price of stating our main results in terms of relaxed controls; see Remark \ref{re:working-with-relaxed-controls} for details.
 Assumption (\ref{assumption:A}.4) is designed to cover either the case where all coefficients are bounded ($p'=p=0$), for which no integrability is needed for $\lambda$, or the case where the coefficients can be unbounded, for which $\lambda$ must admit a finite moment of order $p' > p \vee 2$.
+Our methods should adapt with little change to cover the case where $\sigma=\sigma(t,x)$ is non-constant, as long as it is bounded, Lipschitz, and uniformly non-degenerate.
+However, it does not seem that our methods could accommodate control or interactions in $\sigma$, because of our repeated use of Girsanov's theorem.
+It is even more difficult to handle a non-constant $\gamma$, as our proofs exploit a common change of variables $X\to X-\gamma B$.